Pasargadae

+Pasargadae (/pəˈsɑːrɡədi/; پاسارگاد) was the capital of the Achaemenid Empire under Cyrus the Great (559–530 BC), located just north of the town of Madar-e-Soleyman and about 90 km to the northeast of the city of Shiraz.
+It is one of Iran's UNESCO World Heritage Sites.
+It is considered to be the location of the Tomb of Cyrus, a tomb previously attributed to Madar-e-Soleyman, the "Mother of Solomon".
+It is a national tourist site administered by the Iranian culture of world heritage.

 History

 Pasargadae was founded in the 6th century BCE as the first capital of the Achaemenid Empire by Cyrus the Great, near the site of his victory over the Median king Astyages in 550 BCE.
-The city remained the Achaemenid capital until Darius moved it to Persepolis.
+The city is named after his own royal clan.
+It remained the Achaemenid capital until Darius moved it to Persepolis.